peterthai-dev/MovieLens/README.md

-# movielens - Movie Recommendation System
+# 🎬 MovieLens Report
-HarvardX: PH125.9x: Data Science - Capstone - Movielens
+**HarvardX PH125.9x: Data Science Capstone Project**

-This repo was created to file and share the first of two projects within the HarvardX Data Science Professional Certificate (see https://courses.edx.org/dashboard/programs/3c32e3e0-b6fe-4ee4-bd4f-210c6339e074/)
+This repository contains the complete submission for the first of two capstone projects within the **HarvardX Data Science Professional Certificate** program, hosted on edX.

+## 📌 Project Overview

-The capstone-movielens project was to develop and refine an algorithm for a movie recommendation system using the MovieLens 10M dataset such that it was able to predict ratings with a residual mean square error of less than 0.86490.
+The objective of this project was to design, implement, and validate a movie recommendation algorithm using the **MovieLens 10M dataset**.
+The goal was to achieve a **Root Mean Square Error (RMSE)** below **0.86490** on a hold-out test set, as specified in the project requirements.

-The .Rmd file is set up to load the previously downloaded, wrangled and tidied movielens data partitioned into edx and validation datsets.
-This fulldata.Rda file is not provided here.
-The code which generates this data was provided by HarvardX as part of the project brief and is included for information (eval=FALSE) within the .Rmd file in case required.

-The .Rmd file also refers to a preamble.tex file which was created to relax the latex rules on floating figures/tables within the pdf report and a references.bib file which includes the references cited in the report in bibtex format.
-Both of these files are included in the repo for information.
+The solution involved:

+- Exploratory data analysis of user, movie, genre, and time-based features
+- Development of progressive models using bias correction (movie, user, genre, year, review date)
+- Regularization to reduce overfitting and improve generalization
+- Final model validation using a hold-out dataset (`validation`)

+## 📂 Repository Structure

+- `movielens.Rmd` – Main R Markdown file containing:
+  - The complete modeling pipeline
+  - Inline commentary and visualizations
+  - Code to reproduce results (including RMSE calculations)
+  - A disabled (`eval=FALSE`) code chunk that loads and partitions the dataset using the official HarvardX approach

+- `preamble.tex` – LaTeX configuration to control figure/table floating in the PDF output.

+- `references.bib` – BibTeX file with all sources cited in the report.

+> ⚠️ Note: The `.Rmd` assumes the existence of a `fulldata.RData` file containing pre-wrangled and partitioned `edx` and `validation` datasets.
+This file is not included here due to size constraints.
+Instructions and code to generate this file are included (but not evaluated) within the R Markdown file.

+## 📖 License & Attribution

+This project was completed as part of the **HarvardX PH125.9x: Data Science Capstone**, in accordance with the [edX Honor Code](https://courses.edx.org/edx-terms-service).